Long-lived SEC violation via DM/DE couplings: DM/DE-coupled cosmology

 \section{DM/DE-coupled cosmology}

 DM may be composed of a gas of non-relativistic particles of mass $m$.
-If so, the DM energy density scales inversely with the volume and proportionally to the mass.
+If so, the DM energy density scales inversely with the volume, via the number density $n_\DM$, and proportionally to the mass.
 Let us assume the mass is not a constant, but rather a function $m(\varphi)$ of a field $\varphi$.
 Then, to accommodate for the solution \cite{Das:2005yj}

 the continuity equation must be $\dot{\rho}_\DM + (d-1) H \rho_\DM = \rho_\DM \, \dot{\varphi} \, m'/m$, with $' = \der/\der \varphi$.
 Consistency with the usual Friedmann equation requires the scalar field equation to also change, i.e. $\smash{\ddot{\varphi} + (d-1) H \dot{\varphi} + V' = - \rho_\DM \, m'/m}$.
 Hence, practically, the effect of the coupling on the field is the generation of the effective potential